Medical Gas Supply

 Flow regulators or often seen in connection with anaesthesia machines.
 But machines

-pressure regulator.
+need a pressure regulator.
 You should also note the required pressure range of a

 connected machine and adjust the pressure regulator accordingly.